Free Budapest Walking Tour by JetSettingFools.com

 Castle Hill sights: Mary Magdalene Church on Castle Hill

+MAP.
 Built in the middle of the 13th century, the St. Mary Magdalene Church has been expanded, used as a mosque and nearly destroyed in war.

-Before leaving the north end of Castle Hill, find the Turkish Grave, the Archive Building and the Vienna Gate.
-Use this Map to these three sights.
-Pass the small Lutheran Church, which was built in 1895, and walk back to Trinity Square on Tancsics Mihaly.
+Now pass the small Lutheran Church, which was built in 1895, and walk back to Trinity Square on Tancsics Mihaly.

-Follow Tarnok Street as it turns into Disz Ter, turn right and walk a few steps to the Statue of the Old Hussar (a Hungarian warrior holding a sword) and turn left along Szent Gyorgy.
+Follow Tarnok Street as it turns into Disz Ter, turn right and walk a few steps to the Statue of the Old Hussar (a warrior holding a sword) and turn left along Szent Gyorgy.
 Walk past the ruins, along the Hungarian flag-lined road to the large white Sandor Palace.

-Sandor Palace Budapest
+Sandor Palace

 Castle Hill sights: The Sandor Palace, home of the president's office

-Two guards stand on the south entrance.
 A ceremonial Changing of the Guards takes place every hour.
 The palace is open to visitors only during select weekends in the summer.

 Buda Castle Royal Palace